Lawn: Uses

 Lawns are a common feature of private gardens, public landscapes and parks in many parts of the world.
 They are created for aesthetic pleasure, as well as for sports or other outdoor recreational use.
 Lawns are useful as a playing surface both because they mitigate erosion and dust generated by intensive foot traffic and because they provide a cushion for players in sports such as rugby, football, soccer, cricket, baseball, golf, tennis, field hockey, and lawn bocce.

 Lawns and the resulting lawn clipping waste can be used as an ingredient in making compost and is also viewed as fodder, used in the production of lawn clipping silage which is fed to livestock as a sustainable feed source.

 Types of lawn plants

 Lawns need not be, and have not always been, made up of grasses alone.
-Other plants for lawn-like usable garden areas are sedges, low herbs and wildflowers, moss lawns, and ground covers that can be walked upon.
+There exist, for instance, moss lawns, clover lawns, thyme lawns, and tapestry lawns (made from diverse forbs).
+Sedges, low herbs and wildflowers, and other ground covers that can be walked upon are also used.

 Thousands of varieties of grasses and grasslike plants are used for lawns, each adapted to specific conditions of precipitation and irrigation, seasonal temperatures, and sun/shade tolerances.
 Plant hybridizers and botanists are constantly creating and finding improved varieties of the basic species and new ones, often more economical and environmentally sustainable by needing less water, fertilizer, pest and disease treatments, and maintenance.
 The three basic categories are cool season grasses, warm season grasses, and grass alternatives.